-I take back what I said earlier: There was one extraneous element, the shavings of summer truffle that came with the Napoléon cheese.
+I take it back: There was one extraneous element, the shavings of summer truffle that came with the Napoléon cheese.
 If they had any flavor, I could get past the texture, but these things always make me feel like I’m eating card stock.
 The brebis was delicious, though, and the drizzle of truffle honey more than compensated for the papery tuber aestivum.
 The panna cotta could have used another hour in the fridge, but the flavor was great, helped by a shot of grappa.
-(Or maybe it was I who was helped.)

-Now, I don’t begrudge Marchand for adding an early seating, not one bit.
-He is simply responding to demand.
-Most Americans eat earlier anyway, and we are certainly accustomed to having the check dropped before we’ve asked for it.
+I don’t begrudge Marchand for adding an early seating, not one bit.
+He’s simply responding to demand.
 But this demand, from visitors who feel they absolutely must eat at Frenchie, has actually altered the very thing I think they were hoping to experience, a tiny bit, at least for the first 90 minutes of service.
 The hype also creates certain expectations; the table next to ours the other night seemed a little baffled.
 “This is the most difficult reservation to get in Paris?” their faces seemed to be saying, having landed in this utterly casual bistro, where the only pretenses to be found were their own.